peterpeterparker/daviddalbusco.com/src/blog/interact-with-your-audience-with-a-live-poll.md

 UX could often be discussed and I have to say that, for that feature in particular, many solutions are feasible.
 I scratched my head for days, filling papers and taking notes until I finally figured out the core principles of the solution which were meaningful to me and hopefully to others too:

-* An audience could be a crowd, a small or large crowd.
+* An audience could be a crowd, a small or large.
 In case of live polling, not all participants are on the same page.
 Some might be fast to vote, some might be slow.
-Some people are near the projected slides or screen, others are probably faraway.
-Some might even be sleepy, some might have their phones in their bags, etc.
+Some people are near the projected slides or screen, others are probably far away.
+Some might even be asleep, some might have their phones in their bags, etc.

 * As a speaker I notably find convenient when I don’t have to switch between multiple applications, it could even to some extension makes me a bit less stressed.
 As an attendee, I tend to think that it needs me less effort to follow a presentation without to many media cut-offs.
 Summarized, I like when the presentation’s flow remains as smooth as possible.